smart-data-models/data-models/specs/guidelines.md

 Pull Request should be easy to review, so if the model, or the changes you are proposing are wide, please create different pull requests.

-New data models should be added under a folder structured as follows:
+New data models should be added under a folder structured as follows: [this structures is under discussion]

 -   `specs/`
     -   `NewModel/`